ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 the specified Issuer.
 See {{?CONSISTENCY=I-D.privacypass-key-consistency}} for example mechanisms.
 Depending on the deployment, the Attester might assist the Client in applying these consistency checks across clients.
-Failure to apply a consistency check can allow Client-specific keys to violated Client unlinkability.
+Failure to apply a consistency check can allow Client-specific keys to violate unlinkability.
 See {{rotation-and-consistency}} for more information.

 Depending on the use case, issuance may require some form of Client